tourhq

 Hotel

-• Day 3: Chefchaouen to Fes, Visit the Roman Ruins of Volubilis & Meknesexpand_more
+Chefchaouen to Fes, Visit the Roman Ruins of Volubilis & Meknes

-Rise early, and you may be treated to an hour of quiet as you wander the streets in the morning.
-Many travellers leave in the morning, and others don't arrive until the afternoon.
-Use this time to snap your free photos.
-If you're looking to do some last-minute shopping, many shops don't open until 10 am.
-Leaving Chefchaouen behind, you'll drive toward Fes and can take a short detour to explore the Roman ruins of Volubilis and the imperial city of Meknes.
+Rise early and you may be treated with an hour of quiet as you wander the streets in the morning.
+Many travelers leave in the morning, and others don't arrive until the afternoon.
+Use this time to snap your unobstructed photos.
+If you're looking to do some last-minute shopping, many shops don't open until 10 am or so.
+Leaving Chefchaouen behind, you'll drive toward Fes and can opt to take a short detour to explore the Roman ruins of Volubilis and the imperial city of Meknes.

 Hotel